 If you want to make extra money on the weekends but don’t want to spend your time indoors or inside of your car, consider a gig as a lawn maintenance worker.
 To get started, you can contact landscaping companies near where you live, or you can look for opportunities on services like GreenPal, which connects individuals who need yard services with lawn professionals via its website, YourGreenPal.com.

 Described as “the Uber for lawn care” by CEO Bryan Clayton, GreenPal lawn pro workers earn an average of $55 per hour, making it a great way to score some quick cash.
-The pay you’ll earn when working for private clients might vary, so do your research so you know what an acceptable hourly rate is.

 Another great outdoor job is that of a lifeguard.
 Working as a lifeguard at a local pool, gym, water park or beach is not exclusively for high school students on summer break.
 In fact, any person certified through an accredited lifeguard training and certification course — which includes CPR, first aid and automated external defibrillator (AED) training — can do the job.